-Portales, New Mexico

-STRONG LINE-UP FOR SALE OF XMAS SEALS

-\$60,000 IS GOAL OF CAMPAIGN FROM DECEMBER 1 TO 10

-Ninety-one Per Cent of Money to Stay In State for Public Health Work -Pankey Is State Chairman.

-She

-inks

-With the coming of December 1, one of the most complete sets of machinery ever erected in the state of New Mexico will be set into motion to raise \$60,000 for public health work within this state.
-Headed by Lieut.
-Gov. B. F. Pankey, state chairman of the drive, there is a force of twenty-nine county chairmen, 1,500 precinct chairmen and several thousand workers ready to make a thorough canvas to secure the money necessary to carry out a broad program of health protection during the year of 1920.
+s and s out a will vigos ment condis With the coming of December 1, one of the most complete sets of machinery ever erected in the state of New Mexico will be set into motion to raise \$60,000 for public health work within this state.
+Headed by Lieut.-Gov. B. F. Pankey, state chairman of the drive, there is a force of twenty-nine county chairmen, 1,500 precinct chairmen and several thousand workers ready to make a thorough canvas to secure the money necessary to carry out a broad program of health protection during the year of 1920.
 The chief medium for raising the money will be the sale of Red Cross Christmas seals.
 These tiny emblems of holiday cheer have been sold in New Mexico for the past eight years.
 This year, the New Mexico Public Health Association, state agent for the seals, hopes to achieve a sale which is greater than all the other years combined.
-Seven million seals are being prepared at state headquarters in Albuguerque for distribution over New Mexico.
-These are to be sold at a cent apiece, "a penny's worth of prevention and cure.'
+Seven million seals are being prepared at state headquarters in Albuquerque for distribution over New Mexico.
+These are to be sold at a cent apiece, "a penny's worth of prevention and cure."
 Money Stays In State.

-In addition to being the greatest sale in the history of the state, the 1919 campaign is notable in that 91 per cent of the money raised will remain within the state, the remainder going to defray administrative purposes and to assist the National Tuberculosis Asso-Clation in its vigorous warfare against tuberculosis in all parts of the country.
-The health program which the association has outlined consists first of the employment of six public health nurses who would be available for demonstrations of home care of the sick and would be able to direct all nursing work during an epidemic, such as the influenza outbreak of last winter.
+In addition to being the greatest sale in the history of the state, the 1919 campaign is notable in that 91 per cent of the money raised will remain within the state, the remainder going to defray administrative purposes and to assist the National Tuberculosis Association in its vigorous warfare against tuberculosis in all parts of the country.
+The health program which the association has outlined consists first of the employment of six public health nurses who would be available for demonstrations of home care of the sick and would be able to direct all nursing work during an epidemic, such as the ififluenza outbreak of last winter.
 They would also direct surveys to find the health assets of the state.
 They could be mobilized at any point to meet a localized epidemic.
-One would be a specialist in school work and would be in charge of the Modern Health Crusade which is financed en- prevent tuberculosis.
-It does double moter, Portales. tirely by the association.
+One would be a specialist in school work and would be in charge of the Modern Health Crusade which is financed entirely by the association.
 Another would be detailed to follow up New Mexico soldiers, sailors and marines who were discharged or rejected from the service for physical defects.
 Lecturers On Broad Program.